MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

         /// Any modifications to this object will be ignored.
         CoreWebView2WebResourceResponse Response { get; };

-        /// Async method to request the Content stream of the response.
+        /// Async method to ensure that the Content property of the response contains the actual response body content.
+        /// If this method is being called again before a first call has completed, it will complete at the same time all prior calls do.
+        /// If this method is being called after a first call has completed, it will return immediately (asynchronously).
         Windows.Foundation.IAsyncAction PopulateResponseContentAsync();
     }
 }